epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 - Layer 1 enabled in 8bpp Tile Mode with 8x8 tiles.
 - The maximum number of 8bpp sprites enabled.

-In this configuration, the Main RAM bus is maximally loaded.
+In this configuration, the VRAM bus is maximally loaded.
 Will the system hold up, i.e. will the renderers be able to render out a scanline within their cycle budgets?
 We know the Sprite Renderer has built-in protection to prevent overruns, but what about the Layer Renderers?

 It looks like it's working out fine: